tjvantoll/www.tjvantoll.com/source/_posts/2015-01-26-wkwebview-plugin.markdown

 <iframe width="100%" height="315" src="//www.youtube.com/embed/4jYAjhYyH74" frameborder="0" allowfullscreen></iframe>

-The video summarizes what the statistics have shown, and what I saw from playing with the plugin today: adding the WKWebView gives your hybrid app a small performance boost, basically for free.
+Now, this test isn't intended to be conclusive, statistically significant, or anything like that, and your experiences may vary.
+However, the performance difference shown in the video is consistent with what the statistics have shown, and what I've seen from playing with the plugin today: adding the WKWebView gives your hybrid app a small performance boost, basically for free.
 How much of a boost your app gets depends on what you're doing, with JavaScript-processing-heavy apps getting the most help, but even mundane apps like mine stand to benefit.

-Now there are a few caveats that keep this plugin from being a true drop-in solution—for example third-party Cordova plugins that explicitly reference the UIWebView will be problematic—so you'll want to make sure to read through [the WKWebView plugin's documentation](http://plugins.telerik.com/plugin/wkwebview) before you update your production apps.
+There are a few caveats that keep this plugin from being a true drop-in solution—for example third-party Cordova plugins that explicitly reference the UIWebView will be problematic—so you'll want to make sure to read through [the WKWebView plugin's documentation](http://plugins.telerik.com/plugin/wkwebview) before you update your production apps.

 That being said, it's my opinion that everyone with a Cordova app should try adding the plugin.
 Assuming you don't hit one of the edge cases, installing the plugin gives your apps a free performance boost, so why not?